Prajwalmj/Embedded_fitness_challenge/README.md

 First, the entire problem is divided into sub-problem, into **lying exercise** and **standing exercise** type.
 This is done based on raw Y acceleration mean values.
 If it’s lying type exercise, raw Z acceleration mean values and angle wrt Z axis is used to differentiate between situp and pushup.
 If it’s standing type exercise, raw Y acceleration standard deviation values are used to differentiate between squat and jumping jack.

+## Installation/Use

+This project was created in Visual Studio Code.
+While creating a new project, choose board name as **ST STM32F4DISCOVERY**, framework as Mbed.
+Only the files in **src** folder is needed.

+## Protocols and Libraries

+LIS3DSH library for Mbed framework is used.
+To receive data from the accelerometer, SPI serial communication protocol is used.